ririyad/nodejs-learning-path/README.md

     Redis, Kafka

-> Notes: The duration time is fixed by the original authors.
+> Notes: The duration time is fixed by the original author.
 It may alter.
 I removed the chinese version of any tutorials.
 If anyone is interested in chinese version, please have a look at the original repo